Mowje/node-hpka/README.md

 ## License

-This module is released under GPLv2.
+This module is released under MIT license.